gcb/AdbPaste/README.md

 Usage
 =====

-Note: command line flags must be in order, or feel free to fix :)

 --fast Ignores the workaround of breaking up the longer strings into small batches.
 Works fine for simple inputs.
 Will fail if used on emulator with fields that do network lookup.

 --notab Changes tabs into single spaces